jxxcarlson/ad2play/README.md

 # Comments

-`ad2play` uses [Asciidoctor](http://asciidoctor.org) to
-convert the markup into the bundle of files that make up a Swift playground.

 The advantage of writing in asciidoc is that the same file can be used to publish in different "media".
 If you have content that